Manor Plain Views

 Windsor is conveniently located across the street from the New Albany Learning Campus and patterned after villages from long ago.
 Large front porches dot the streetscape while garages are tucked behind the homes and are accessed by carriageways.
 At the center of the community is an English garden in the village green and one of two community playgrounds.
 Windsor sits across the street from the school learning campus and is within easy walking distance to Village Center amenities like the Market Square dining and shopping district, the library, the Heit Center and the McCoy Center.

 This neighborhood is conveniently situated to shopping areas and the school learning campus.
 It includes large community green space gathering areas and leisure trails connecting to Village Center amenities.
 Homes here are typically 2,100-3,500 square feet.
 Not all homes in this neighborhood are within New Albany corporate limits but all are within the New Albany Plain Local School District.

 Tensweep derives its name from the sweeping views its ten homes have of the New Albany Country Club west nine.
-It is one of the most dramatic neighborhoods in New Albany, featuring estate sized homes on expansive lots.
 This neighborhood is not located within New Albany city limits but all homes are part of the New Albany Plain Local school district.